NSS-Day-Cohort-55/client-side-mastery/03-functions-foundation/chapters/FUNCTIONS_INTRO.md

     fillGasTank(22)
 </details>

 > REQUIRED Use git to add and commit your changes.
-Rmember to use `git status` after each command to make sure it's working properly.
+Remember to use `git status` after each command to make sure it's working properly.
 Then push your changes to Github.
 > TIP: You can type `git log` to see that git keeps track of each of your commits in order.
 Type `q` to exit that view if needed.